Got a moody teenager?

 3. Stay appropriate

 You need to stay appropriate even when your teenager is not acting nicely.
 I know, I know…it’s REALLY hard.
 I have lost it a few times.
 When you do lose your temper, you need to apologize even when your teen doesn’t want to apologize.

-Teach your teen how to act, so he can get what he wants in an appropriate way.
+Teach your teenager how to act, so he can get what he wants in an appropriate way.
 The goal is to reasonably talk through a situation.
 Not escalate the situation with your bad behavior too.

 4. Refuse to let rejection define you